 Tax credits are being replaced by Universal Credit.
 You may still be able to claim tax credits in certain circumstances, but most people will need to claim Universal Credit instead.

 The Department for Work and Pensions (DWP) plans to move all existing tax credit claimants onto Universal Credit by the end of 2024.

-What are working tax credits?
+What is working tax credit?

 If you're single and don't have children you must:

 - work at least 30 hours a week

 If you're in a couple and don't have children you must: